How to take court action to get your tenancy deposit back if your landlord protected your tenancy deposit.

 2. Send a letter before action

 Before you start a court claim, you must send your landlord a formal letter called a letter before action.
+This letter should contain details of your claim against your landlord.

 Many landlords agree to pay what they owe when they receive this, so you may not have to go to court.